 What's your favorite way to serve green beans on Thanksgiving?

-(Image credits: Kelli Dunn; Leela Cyd; Sara Kate Gillingham; Faith Durand)
+(Image credits: Kelli Foster; Leela Cyd; Sara Kate Gillingham; Faith Durand)